jurkovicmartin/Smartwatch-Data-Analysis/README.md

 5. feature variance: 0.67, reconstruction error: 0.80
 6. feature variance: 8.23, reconstruction error: 0.35

 From this errors we can see that feature 5 (Activity Level) has the highest relative error to its original variance.
-This means that PCA didn't captured (or ignored) information from this feature (seems that it is least important).
+This means that PCA didn't captured (or just ignored) information from this feature (seems that it is least important).

 At this point we can start plotting the data points into 2D graph.
-Based on this graph we will also remove outliers (= points with extreme values that could bring some bias to future processing).
-The phrase "Based on this graph" tells us that outliers detection was done manually (by looking at the graph) and setting thresholds for dropping them as well.
+Based on this plot we will also remove outliers (= points with extreme values that could bring some bias to future processing).
+The phrase "Based on this plot" tells us that outliers detection was done manually (by looking at the plot) and setting thresholds for dropping them as well (based on what we have seen).

 *After PCA data points*